HananeLAMAAZI/SUREPlus-24/README.md

 + Location data manipulation (GPS Spoofing).
 ## Dataset Overview
 ### Faking_GPS Folder:
-+ All-rows.csv: represents the raw dataset that contains coordinates of legitimate and malicious workers
++ All-rows.csv: represents the raw dataset that contains coordinates of legitimate and malicious workers.
+It contains: account ID (a unique account associated with a unique worker), Task ID, and Worker coordinates (lat, lon).
 + accepted-rows.csv: represents the list of legitimate workers with correct coordinates
 + blacklist.csv: represents the blacklisted workers, by ID, with fake coordinates
 + deleted-rows.csv: represents the list of deleted workers with fake coordinates